Multivariate Bicycle Codes

+For a weight-$\mathcal{W}$ TB code, four interactions remain local, while $\mathcal{W}-4$ interactions are non-local with translational symmetry.
+An example is shown in Fig.~\ref{fig:sketch}.
+This is facilitated by the cyclic property of $H_X$ and $H_Z$, as elaborated in the \SM{}~\cite{lukassimtobiaskishorSuppMaterial}.
+An analogous proposition holds for MB codes with a toric layout as well, by repeating the arguments in higher spatial dimensions.
+Using the test in Proposition~\ref{proposition:toriclayout}, we further conclude that all the weight-4 codes do not have a toric layout.
+However, they can possess a tangled toric layout, such as in Fig~\ref{fig:weight4_twistedtorus} by using the tool from Ref.~\cite{hagberg2008exploring}.

-Intuitively, a tangled toric layout means that the code behaves as a surface code in the bulk, but with long-range edges produced by modifying the PBC along the horizontal and vertical edges of the square grid.
-One way to formalize this is by providing bijective maps $(\sigma, \tau)$ we call tangling parameters.
-Such a tangled toric code would only require long-range connections along the boundary of a planar implementation, making it potentially more attractive than bi-planar architectures when taking a first step beyond the toric code.
-This is in stark contrast to the toric code, where we have a direct identification of opposite points of the square grid.
-Tangling induces long-range edges that allow one to increase the locality constant $c$ in the 2-D Bravyi-Poulin-Terhal (BPT) bound, $kd^2 \leq cn$~\cite{Bravyi_2010}.
-For the toric code $c = 1$ saturates the bound, but in our weight-4 $[[64, 2, 8]]$ code, choosing $c = 2$ would saturate the BPT bound, verifying its enhanced performance.
-We provide an $O(n)$ algorithm to determine the modification to PBC of the torus.
+Intuitively, a tangled toric layout means that the code behaves as a surface code in the bulk, but with long-range edges produced by modifying the PBC along the horizontal and vertical edges of the square grid. \revA{We find that this gives a factor $2$ improved encoding rate compared to regular toric codes.
+Yet, we believe the tangled layout can be easier to implement than bi-planar layout for some experimental platforms, and thus could be an interesting experimental direction.} In the Bravyi-Poulin-Terhal (BPT) bound $kd^2 \leq cn$~\cite{Bravyi_2010}, for the toric code the locality constant $c = 1$ saturates the bound, but in our weight-4 $\dsl 64, 2, 8\dsr$ code we would need $c=2$, verifying its enhanced performance.
+We provide an $O(n)$ algorithm to determine the tangling parameters ($\sigma$, $\tau$).
 This algorithm applies more generally to two-block codes, defined as CSS QLDPC codes such that $H_X = [A|B]$ and $H_Z = [B^T |A^T ]$, where A and B commute and have the same size.

-\begin{proposition}[Algorithm for Weight-4 ($\sigma$, $\tau$)-Tangled Toric Layout Parameters] For any two-block CSS QLDPC code of sparsity 4, suppose it has a tangled toric layout known to have torus parameters $\mu$,$\lambda$.
+\begin{proposition}[Algorithm for Weight-4 ($\sigma$, $\tau$)-Tangled Toric Layout Parameters] For any two-block CSS QLDPC code of sparsity 4 with equal X and Z degree per data qubit (2 each), suppose it has a tangled toric layout known to have torus parameters $\mu$,$\lambda$.
 Then there is an $O(n)$ time algorithm to find $\sigma$, $\tau$. \end{proposition}

 The key idea of the algorithm is to embed a spanning subgraph onto the rectangular 2-D grid of size $2\mu \times 2\lambda$.
-The remaining edges on the boundary of the grid left unassigned to the square grid along x-direction and y-direction give us $\sigma$ and $\tau$ respectively.
-See details in Appendix~\ref{app::tannergraph} Proposition~\ref{proposition:twoblocktangledlayout}.
+The unassigned edges on the grid give us $\sigma$ and $\tau$ respectively.